menu

 Milan is a tiny city located in the state of Minnesota.
-With a population of 418 people and just one neighborhood, Milan is the 463rd largest community in Minnesota.
-Milan has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 414 people and just one neighborhood, Milan is the 463rd largest community in Minnesota.
+Much of the housing stock in Milan was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Milan, you'll notice that it is more blue-collar than most other communities in America.
-50.93% of Milan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Milan is generally considered to be a blue-collar town.
+50.93% of the Milan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Milan is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Milan who work in office and administrative support (9.94%), maintenance occupations (9.32%), and the sciences (6.21%).

 And if you like science, one thing you'll find is that Milan has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Milan is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Milan is a great place for families with children to consider.
+First of all, many other families with children live here, making Milan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Milan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Milan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Milan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.